JetBrains/teamcity-documentation/topics/typed-parameters.md

 Select

 </td>

 <td>

-"Select one" or "select many" control to set the value to one of predefined settings
+"Select one" or "select many" control to set the value to one of predefined settings.

 </td></tr><tr>